Minuscule 121: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles of chapters) at the top of the pages.
-There is also another division according to the smaller Ammonian Sections (Mark 241 – 16:20), (no references to the Eusebian Canons).

-It contains tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin (for liturgical use), incipits, Synaxarion, Menologion, and subscriptions at the end of each Gospel.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also another division according to the smaller Ammonian Sections (241 in Mark 241, the last being at 16:20), but contains no reference to the Eusebian Canons (both early divisions of the Gospels into sections).
+It contains the chapter content tables (also known as κεφαλαια) before each Gospel, lectionary markings in the margin (for liturgical use), incipits, a Synaxarion, a Menologion, and subscriptions at the end of each Gospel.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{x}.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Hermann von Soden classified it to the textual family K^{x}.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to the Claremont Profile Method it creates textual cluster 121, as a leader manuscript.
-Textually it is close to Minuscule 64, 533, 662, 663, 1060, 1297, 1642, and 1665.
+According to the Claremont Profile Method (a specific analysis of textual data), it creates textual cluster 121, as a leading manuscript.
+It is textually close to Minuscule 64, 533, 662, 663, 1060, 1297, 1642, and 1665.

 History

-According to the colophon it was written in September 1284, by Joasaph.

-It was examined by Griesbach, Scholz, Tischendorf, and Paulin Martin.
-C. R. Gregory saw it in 1884.
+According to the colophon, it was written in September 1284, by a copyist named Joasaph.
+It was examined by textual critics Johann J. Griesbach, Johann M. A. Scholz, Constantin von Tischendorf, and Paulin Martin.

-It is currently housed at the Bibliothèque Sainte-Geneviève (3398), at Paris.
+Biblical scholar Caspar René Gregory saw it in 1884.
+It is presently housed at the Bibliothèque Sainte-Geneviève (3398), at Paris.